-The Animal Farm of the 21st Century: A review of “The Zoo”
+The Globe-localisation or Animal Farm of the 21st Century?
+A review of “The Zoo”

 Humans love a good animal story.
 Across time and cultures we tend to anthropomorphise animals in order to better look at ourselves.
 But how if those stories were truly told from the animal point of view?
 What would we see about ourselves then?
 The image might be quite different to that which we see in the Narcissus Pond we tend to gaze at when telling stories with animal protagonists.